 2. Business Reasons

 Second, in the bottom-left quadrant list the main business reasons for combining the companies.
 Pencil in no more than five.
-These are the areas in which integration has to succeed in order to meet the baseline number, in order for the combination to succeed.
+These are the areas in which integration has to succeed in order to meet the baseline number, meaning for the combination to succeed.

 3. Who with whom